Hooray for Diffendoofer Day!

 Is it any good?

-This is not a Dr. Seuss book: It is a Prelutsky/Smith book with material inspired by Dr. Seuss' rough draft and enhanced by a host of Seussian visual touches.
+The verse in this book is energized and melodious but more deliberate in its message and tone than the Seuss's usual subtle storytelling.
+It should be pointed out that this is not a Dr. Seuss book: It is a Prelutsky/Smith book with material inspired by Dr. Seuss' rough draft and enhanced by a host of Seussian visual touches.
 Lane Smith and Jack Prelutsky were asked to finish the 14 pages of rough sketches and verse, and the result is this bouncy, jangly, inspirational tip of the hat to eccentricity told in verse and illustrated with skittish delight.
 For Dr. Seuss fiends, the gold mine here is the afterword, written by the good doctor's editor, Janet Schulman, and the reproduction of Seuss' original pages.

 Families can talk about...